Leonora Carrington’s ‘Otherworldly’ Cat Woman Sculpture Sells for a Record $11.4 Million

 Detail of Leonora Carrington, La Grande Dame (1951).
 Photo: Sotheby’s.

-Amid such interest, there has been a heated debate among experts and family members over the authenticity of Carrington’s late bronze sculptures.
+Amid rising market interest, there has been a heated debate among experts and family members over the authenticity of Carrington’s late bronze sculptures according to a recent report by The Art Newspaper.
 From 2008 through to her death, Carrington continued to make art, but was unable to paint on account of arthritis.
 Work from this period has duly come under suspicion.

 On the one side, Consejo Leonora Carrington, represented by her younger son, Pablo Weisz Carrington, issues certificates of authenticity for dozens of bronzes from this period.
 It considers them an exclusive group whose creation was entirely overseen by the artist.
 On the other side, Gabriel Weisz Carrington, the elder son, who runs the Fundación Leonora Carrington believes the bronzes are the work of profiteering foundries.
 A surreal turn, to be sure.